Burglary and other reports - Albert Lea Tribune

 A burglary was reported at a shop at 12:14 p.m.
 Saturday at 12810 750th Ave. in Glenville.

-1 arrested on warrant
+2 arrested on warrants

 Sheriff’s Office deputies arrested Todd William Senholtz Jr. on a Department of Corrections warrant at 7:10 p.m.
 Thursday at 213 E. Main St. in Alden.